top of page

 One of Oregon's best-kept secrets is Silver Falls State Park, home to the magical Trail of Ten Falls.
 This spectacular hike takes you through lush forests and ten cascading waterfalls, including the breathtaking South Falls, where you can walk behind the water!

-The whole loop is about 7.2 miles, but this trail is flexible for families.
+The whole loop is about 7.2 miles.
+However, this trail is flexible for families.
 If you have younger children or prefer a shorter trek, you can tailor your route to see just a few waterfalls.
-For example, walking just 1.5 miles gets you to the Lower South Falls, offering a striking view without a lengthy hike.
+For example, walking just 1.5 miles gets you to the Lower South Falls.
+Here, you can enjoy a striking view without a lengthy hike.

 Be sure to bring your camera; the scenery is breathtaking!